Blue cards for working in shelters

 Youth or children shelters

-If the shelter’s main purpose is to accommodate children—such as a youth shelter or a safe house—anyone working in that facility will require a blue card under the Residential facilities category of regulated employment.
-A child is any person under the age of 18.
+If the shelter’s main purpose is to accommodate children—such as a youth shelter or a safe house—anyone working in that facility will need a blue card under the Residential facilities category of regulated employment.

 Shelter type | Scenario | Blue card requirement |